unparalleled-js/docs-1/recipe-development-lifecycle/export.md

 *All past exports of this manifest is saved in the export history tab*

 ## Returning to an existing manifest
-After the continued development of recipes in the same folder, users may want to returning to an existing manifest to re-export the content.
+After the continued development of recipes in the same folder, users may want to return to an existing manifest to re-export the content.
 During that time, one or more of the following may have occurred:

 - Assets were deleted
 - Assets were moved to a different folder/sub-folder